enso-org/enso/doc/design/syntax/syntax.md

 Enso uses indentation to determine the structure of the code.

-In general, every indented line consists a sub-structure of the nearest previous line with a smaller indentation.
+In general, every indented line constitutes a sub-structure of the nearest previous line with a smaller indentation.
 We refer to them as child line and parent line, respectively.
 There are a few additional layout rules:

-- **Operator on the end of a parent line**
+- **Operator at the end of a parent line**
   If a line ends with an operator then all of its child lines form a code block.
-  Code blocks in Enso are a syntactic sugar for a monadic bindings, you will learn about them in later chapters.
+  Code blocks in Enso are a syntactic sugar for monadic bindings, you will learn about them in later chapters.
 The most common usage is a function definition body after the last arrow operator: